bacalhau-project/bacalhau/docs/running-node/job-selection.md

 If you want more control over making the decision to take on jobs, you can use the `--job-selection-probe-exec` and `--job-selection-probe-http` flags.

-These are external programs that are passed the following data structure, so that they can make a decision about whether or not to take on a job:
+These are external programs that are passed the following data structure so that they can make a decision about whether or not to take on a job:

 ```json
 {